-Vermont ranks 2nd lowest of the New England states in spending of state dollars (including Medicaid match) per state resident for I/DD services - and is higher than the national average.
+Vermont ranks in the middle of the New England states in spending of state dollars (including Medicaid match) per state resident for I/DD services - and is higher than the national average.
 Vermont is ranked 15th nationally in state spending per capita.

-Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, preliminary data, 2017
+Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, 2015

-The fiscal effort in Vermont, as measured by total state spending for people with I/DD services per \$1,000 in personal income, indicates that Vermont ranks 2nd lowest of the New England states - and is higher than the national average.
+The fiscal effort in Vermont, as measured by total state spending for people with I/DD services per \$1,000 in personal income, indicates that Vermont ranks in the middle of the New England states - and is higher than the national average.
 Vermont is ranked 12th nationally in fiscal effort.

-Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, preliminary data, 2017
+Chart: The State of the States in Developmental Disabilities, Department of Psychiatry and Coleman Institute for Cognitive Disabilities, University of Colorado, 2015